mxro/maxrohde-web/content/Drafts/Five Steps to Peace.md

   - 'contemplations'
 ---

 Life can be hectic and sometimes overwhelming, leaving us yearning for a sense of calm amidst the chaos.
 With so much going on around us and within our own thoughts, finding peace might seem like an impossible task.
 But what if I told you that inner tranquillity isn't as far out of reach as it may appear?
-In this article, we're going to explore five straightforward steps that can guide you towards a more peaceful state of mind.
+In this article, I explore five straightforward steps that can guide you towards a more peaceful state of mind.

 The five steps I propose are: